Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 The criteria come from purpose.
 When you know why you exist and who you exist to serve, you can evaluate any proposal against a simple question: does this advance our reason for being, or is it a distraction dressed up as a strategy?

 Without that filter, every idea competes equally for attention.
 Resources get spread thin.
 Nothing gets the sustained commitment it needs to succeed.
+This is the Do-It-All Trap: the organisation refuses to choose, funds everything at 60%, and watches nothing produce results.
 And six months later, you're back in the same room with the same whiteboard, wondering why nothing changed.

 Value Is Defined by the Receiver